BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 1. Serialize `OP_ADD 100 OP_EQUAL` (`<serializedHundredEqual>`) then SHA-256 and RIPEMD-160 hash it (`<hashedHundredEqual>`).
 2. Save `<serializedHundredEqual>` for future reference as the `redeemScript`.
 3. Produce a P2SH locking script that includes the hashed script (`OP_HASH160 <hashedHundredEqual> OP_EQUAL`).
-4. Create the transaction with that `scriptPubKey`.
+4. Create a transaction using that `scriptPubKey`.

 ### Run the First Round of Validation